mdgolammafuz/ICO-with-ERC20-Token/README.md

 ## ***Variable scope: An Example***
 <br/>

 This brings us to a really interesting point: something called variable scope.
 Take a look at this.
 We have a variable called `saySomething` with a value of `"hello"`.
 Inside this `doStuff` function, we have another variable called saySomething with a value of `"goodbye"`.
 So, while we're inside this function, what do you think the value of `saySomething` is?
 If you said `goodbye`, you're right, the saySomething variable inside the function is said to be shadowing the same variable name outside the function, and as you can see that's a bad thing.
 When this function exits, the value of `saySomething` is now back to the original value of `"hello"`; that's because the variables declared inside this function only exist within the function.
 Once the function exits, those variables are gone. on exits, the value of `saySomething` is now back to the original value of `"hello"`; that's because the variables declared inside this function only exist within the function.
 Once the function exits, those variables are gone.
-Outside of the doStuff func there's not even a thing called `saySomethingElse` that can be accessed.
+Outside of the doStuff func, there's not even a thing called `saySomethingElse` that can be accessed.
 That's an important point to remember when you're building your functions: what variables are needed inside the function and what data is needed from the function after it exits:

 <br/>